hddm-devs/hddm/docs/howto.rst

 distribution not being tuned correctly.

 Secondly, the autocorrelation (lower left plot) is quite high as you can see from the long tails of the distribution.
-This is further indication that the samples are not independent draws from the posterior.
-If the chain seems fine otherwise some autocorrelation must not be a big deal.
-To leverage the problem, increase thinning (see below).
+This is a further indication that the samples are not independent draws from the posterior.

 Finally, the histogram (right plot) looks rather jagged in the non-converged case.
 This is our approximation of the marginal